 It’s crucial to have an emergency fund, but finding the best way to save money can be easier said than done--as you probably know all too well if you’ve ever set up an automatic savings deduction from your regular checking account, only to go into overdraft when you forgot about it.

-With Digit, an app that automatically draws small amounts into a side savings account daily (offering 1 percent interest), you won’t have to worry about it since it uses an algorithm to calculate the right amount to withdraw each day, based on your income and spending.
+With Digit, an app that automatically draws small amounts into a side savings account daily (offering 1 percent interest), you can harness an algorithm to calculate the right amount to withdraw each day, based on your income and spending.

 What’s even better is that you’ll keep track of your savings plan through a text alert each morning with your overall balance, so you’re always aware of exactly how much you have.
 You can withdraw from your balance anytime.